-- 5. The Committee shall accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the Parties and/or other witnesses during the hearing by providing separate facilities, by using a visual screen, and/or by permitting participation by telephone, video conferencing, written statement, or other means as determined in the discretion of the Chair to be appropriate. - 6.
 At a hearing, the Parties shall have the right to present an opening statement, testimony, witnesses, evidence, written statements (although these may be restricted by the committee as described herein), and to give a closing statement.
 Reasonable time limits may be imposed by the Committee.
 In general, the Committee will first question witnesses (anyone testifying).
 Parties will then be allowed to submit further questions for the Committee to ask.
-Direct questioning of a witness may be allowed at the Committee's discretion except direct questioning of an Impacted Person by a Respondent or of a Respondent by an Impacted Person will not be allowed.
+Direct questioning of a witness may be allowed at the Committee's discretion except direct questioning of a Party by another Party will generally not be allowed.
 Formal rules of evidence do not necessarily apply, but the Committee will consider whether evidence and testimony should be admitted considering relevance, probity, reliability, cumulativeness, and other factors.
-Subject to due process, some or all of the investigator's report may be admitted as evidence and the investigator may testify as to their investigation.
-With regard to witness statements, including statements or summaries in the investigator's report, the Committee may consider why the witness is absent.
+Some or all of the investigator's report may be admitted as evidence and the investigator may testify as to their investigation.
+With regard to witness statements, including statements or summaries in the investigator's report, the Committee may consider why the witness is absent if they do not appear at the hearing.
+The College shall be represented by the investigator or by counsel who may assist in presenting relevant evidence relating to the charge of misconduct as well as answering questions from the Hearing Panel.
+The hearing shall be closed to the public, but a Respondent, Complainant, college officials and others allowed by the committee may attend the entire hearing.

-- 7. At the conclusion of the hearing, the Committee shall commence deliberations in private.
-The Committee may meet further as necessary to finalize its decision.
-The Committee shall make its decision based upon the standard that a Respondent is presumed not to have engaged in a Code of Conduct violation until the evidence establishes a violation by a preponderance of the evidence.
-The Committee shall then submit its written findings of fact and its decision within 7 days of the hearing, unless this time is extended for good cause by the Committee.
-The Committee Chairperson will provide a copy of the report to the President, the Respondent, the Impacted Person, the Vice President for Student Success, and the Title IX Coordinator in Title IX cases.
-The Committee may find a violation, a violation in part, or no violation and may sustain the original discipline, impose new discipline (which may be lesser or greater), or impose no discipline.
-If necessary, the Committee may delay its decision, direct the investigator to obtain additional evidence, and then reconvene the hearing to take additional evidence on the record.
+At the conclusion of the appeal hearing, the Hearing Panel shall commence deliberations in private.
+The Panel may meet further as necessary to finalize its decision.
+The Hearing Panel shall make its decision based upon the standard that a Respondent is presumed not to have engaged in a Code of Conduct violation until a violation is established by a preponderance of the evidence.
+The Hearing Panel shall reach its decision by a majority of its members.
+The Hearing Panel shall then submit its written findings of fact and its decision within a reasonable time of the hearing.
+The Hearing Officer will provide a copy of the report to the parties, and the Dean of Students.
+The Panel may find a violation, a violation in part, or no violation and may sustain the original discipline (if any), impose new discipline (which may be lesser or greater), or impose no discipline.
+If necessary, the Panel may delay its decision, direct the investigator to obtain additional evidence, and then reconvene the hearing to take additional evidence on the record.
 If this is done, each Party shall be notified of the new investigator findings and given a chance to respond in the reconvened hearing.
-The Committee shall then deliberate further and issue its decision. - 8.
-Within 7 days of the issuance of the Committee's decision, either Party may appeal on the ground of: (1) a procedural error occurred that significantly impacted the outcome of the hearing (e.g. substantiated bias, material deviation from established procedures); (2) to consider new evidence, unavailable during the original hearing, that could substantially impact the finding or sanction (a summary of this new evidence and its potential impact must be included); (3) the sanctions imposed are substantially disproportionate to the severity of the violation.
-The other Party or the College may submit a concise opposing memorandum only upon a request from the Committee.
-The Committee shall issue a final decision within a reasonable time.
-The decision by the Committee shall be the final decision of the College. - 9.
-There shall be a record, such as a digital recording, of all hearings before the Committee and it shall be kept in a confidential file, and shall be available for review by the Appealing Party, the Impacted Person, the Respondent, or by the college administration for a period of at least two years.
-The record shall be the property of the college and shall be classified as a protected record pursuant to GRAMA, Utah Code 63G-2-305 and/or a private record pursuant to 63G-2-302.8.
+The Panel shall then deliberate further and issue its decision.
+The decision by the decision-maker shall be the final decision of the College.

+There shall be a record, such as a video, audio recording or transcript, of all hearings before the Panel, it shall be kept in a confidential file, and shall be available for review by the parties or by the college administration.
+The record shall be maintained for seven (7) years and be the property of the college.
+The Record shall be classified as a protected record pursuant to GRAMA, Utah Code 63G-2-305 and/or a private record pursuant to 63G-2-302.8.

-II.
+VI.
 Sanctions